Zero hour (1945): Culture at the time of Stunde Null

-Controversy
+Criticism

 In 1985, Richard von Weizsäcker, the President of West Germany at that time, stated "There was no 'Stunde Null' but we had the chance for a new beginning" ("Es gab keine Stunde Null, aber wir hatten die Chance zu einem Neubeginn."), implying that a true and total restart never occurred in postwar Germany.
 The term Stunde null implies that the past is over and nothing from former times continues to exist past the Stunde Null.
 Experts in German culture find that this term is divisive and is a barrier to the collective German psyche and their ability to deal with the recent past.
 The concept of Vergangenheitsbewältigung (coping with the past) is what experts allude to and Stunde null conflicts directly with this idea, necessitating its judicious use.